robcarver17/pysystemtrade/docs/introduction.md

 TradingRule; function: <function ewmac_forecast_with_defaults at 0xb7252a4c>, data:  and other_args: Lfast, Lslow
 ```

-Again, let's check that `ewmac32` is the same as the `ewmac` we have before (it should be, since 32, 128 are the default arguments for the underlying trading rule function):
+Again, let's check that `ewmac32` is the same as the `ewmac` we have before (it should be, since 32, 128 are the default arguments for the underlying trading rule function).

 ```python
 my_system=System([my_rules], data)